Geonkick-Synthesizer/geonkick/doc/Documentation.md

 If there are changes in controls during the percussion play, changes will be played only at the next press of the key.
-The percussion graph instead will show the changes instanly.
+The percussion graph instead will show the changes instantly.

 #### Percussion UI